JJvdv/TextLanguageDetection/README.md

 # TextLanguageDetection
-A Neural Network that detects what type of Language a given word is
+A Neural Network that detects what type of Language a given word is.

+## Technologies used:
+- PyTorch
+- unicodedata